geoSurge <> Google Cloud stakeholder record

 Gabby Rothman-Shaw joins; geoSurge explains the full history again.

-Gabby is introduced as an Account Director focused on hyperscale startups. geoSurge explains the love/hate history with Google, the prior promises, role changes, AWS support, current Vertex migration, and the need for front-loaded value.
+Gabby is introduced as an Account Director focused on hyperscale startups. geoSurge explains the love/hate history with Google, the prior promises, role changes, AWS support, current Vertex migration, and the need for practical execution.

 Stakeholder impact

-Despite the increased spend clarity and repeated strategic context, Google still cannot provide a concrete ballpark on the call and asks for more information to take internally.
+Despite clearer usage and repeated strategic context, Google still cannot provide a concrete path on the call and asks for more information to take internally.

 May / Jun 2026